ustroetz/cost_model/README.md

 ### Overview

-The Timber Harvest Cost Model estimates total delivered costs (US dollar) from the stumpage to the mill gate for a timber stand.
+The Timber Harvest Cost Model estimates total delivered costs ($ US) from the stumpage to the mill gate for a timber stand.
-The two main components of the model are the harvest cost (US Dollar/cubic foot) and the hauling cost (US Dollar/minute) which are estimated by the model.
+The two main components of the model are the harvest cost ($ US/cubic foot) and the hauling cost ($ US/minute) which are estimated by the model.
-Harvest cost (US Dollar/cubic foot) is multipled by the total volume (cubic foot) of the stand.
+Harvest cost ($ US/cubic foot) is multipled by the total volume (cubic foot) of the stand.
-Hauling cost (US Dollar/minute) is multiplied by the total hauling time (minutes) from the landing to the mill gate and by the total necessary hauling trips.
+Hauling cost ($ US/minute) is multiplied by the total hauling time (minutes) from the landing to the mill gate and by the total necessary hauling trips.
-Both together result in the total delivered cost (US Dollar).
+Both together result in the total delivered cost ($ US).

 ######  Costs not included
 * Harvest equipment move-in costs